 The Christian’s Response:

 We have never been shy about preaching the full counsel of God.
 We believe in the whole Bible, from Genesis 1:1 to Revelation 22:21.
-We are a fellowship that has always warned people to flee the wrath of God that will surely come upon unrepentant sinners.
+We are a people that has always warned people to flee the wrath of God that will surely come upon unrepentant sinners.
 And we have always pointed the way to the grace of God that is found at the foot of the Cross.
 We do not preach a harmless god, but we preach the holy, loving and living God of the Bible.

 We are trophies of grace; people who were once enemies of God by wicked works who have now been cleansed and transformed by the surprising mercy of God.
 Our lives were transformed when they were convicted of our sin, humbled ourselves before the Holy One of Israel and received grace instead of the eternal wrath we deserved.
-The contemporary Christian culture might be tempted to domesticate God, but we will never commit such blasphemy.
+The contemporary “Christian” culture might be tempted to domesticate God, but we will never commit such blasphemy.
 We accept God as He is, and we will boldly proclaim all of His attributes without apology.
-We believe in speaking the truth in love, even when the truth is counter-cultural, even when it is counter to contemporary Christian culture!
+We believe in speaking the truth in love, even when the truth is counter-cultural, even when it is counter to contemporary Christian (so-called) culture!
 We do this because we know only the truth can set people free!

 To look into the ancient form of this skewed teaching about God you can do a study on Marcionism.
 The portrayal of God presented in that ancient heresy, taught by a man named Marcion, has much in common with the harmless god taught by many contemporary teachers.